Kagweitis/alx-low_level_programming/0x00-hello_world/README.md

 3-name ompiles a C file and creates an executable named cisfun 4-puts.c prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 5-printf.c uses printf for output
+6-size.c prints size of data types in c